ethpm/EIPs/EIPS/eip-ethpm-registry.md

 Registries may offer more complex `read` APIs that manage requests for packages within a semver range or at `latest` etc. This EIP is agnostic about how tooling or registries might implement these.
 It recommends that registries implement [EIP 165](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-165.md) and avail themselves of resources to publish more complex interfaces such as [EIP 926](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-926.md).

 ## Backwards Compatibility
-The standard modifies the interface of the existing EthPM package registry in such a way that the currently deployed version would not comply with standard since it implements only one of the method signatures described in the specification.
+No existing standard exists for package registries.
+The package registry currently deployed by EthPM would not comply with the standard since it implements only one of the method signatures described in the specification.

 ## Implementation
 A reference implementation of this proposal can be found at the EthPM organization on Github [here](https://github.com/ethpm/escape-truffle).